What’s La Vallee Blanche like?

 The vast ski area throws challenges to the advanced snowsport enthusiasts, with a compliment of beginner areas nearer to resort.

-The Vallee Blanche is just 3 minutes walk to the ski lifts.
+The Vallee Blanche is just a 5-minute walk to the ski lifts.

 Where can I pick up my skis hire and lift passes?